Best Practices: The Enscape Asset Library

 Update: Animated vegetation is now available in Enscape!
 Learn more here.

-Best Practices in SketchUp
+Creating assets in SketchUp

 It’s just as painless to place assets in SketchUp; I’ll demonstrate using some people assets.
 Select an asset from the Library window and place it with one click on the desired face.
 If Live Update is enabled, the asset will immediately become visible in the Enscape window.
 The asset will be shown as a white, low-res figure.
 After you place an asset in SketchUp, you will be able to continue placing the same asset in a batch.
 This is a great way to add many assets subsequently and keep your project size small.
 Pressing the Esc key will recall the Asset Library window.